MatrixRequirements/matrix-sdk/README.md

 ## How to get it

-The api is available as an npm package at https://www.npmjs.com/package/matrix-requirements-api.
+The SDK is available as an npm package at https://www.npmjs.com/package/matrix-requirements-api.
 You can also clone this repository and refer to the files locally.